rosskelly92/computer-database-UI-tests/README.md

 Java 8 or above\
 Maven 3.5 or above

+## Manual Tests

+The associated test plan can be found in the root directly as Computer Database Test Plan.xlsx

 ## Running the tests

 By default, ```mvn clean verify``` will run the full regression suite in chrome headless mode with 20 concurrent threads.